yenchenlin/pix2pix-flow/README.md

 After running the command, you will get:

-- `z_A.npy`: latent code of images in domain A from test set.
+- `z_A.npy`: Latent code of images in domain A from test set.
-- `z_B.npy`: latent code of images in domain B from test set.
+- `z_B.npy`: Latent code of images in domain B from test set.
-- `A2B.png`: images in domain B translated from domain A.
+- `A2B.png`: Images in domain B translated from domain A.
-- `B2A.png`: images in domain A tanslated from domain B.
+- `B2A.png`: Images in domain A tanslated from domain B.

 in `LOGDIR`.